The top 10 health benefits of eating eggs

 However, it is important to monitor your cholesterol intake because most people eat more than the recommended daily amount of 300 milligrams per day.

 You might have heard that dietary cholesterol is bad for you, but this isn’t necessarily the case.
-The US Dietary Guidelines state that it’s important to monitor your cholesterol intake because most people eat more than the recommended daily amount of 300 milligrams per day.
+The US Dietary Guidelines recommend monitoring cholesterol intake because most people eat more than the recommended daily amount of 300 milligrams.
 However, there is no evidence that shows eating foods with dietary cholesterol causes cardiovascular disease (CVD).

 The main reason many people think dietary cholesterol is unhealthy is because it increases blood levels of LDL (bad) cholesterol, which can lead to CVD such as stroke and heart disease.
-The American Heart Association recommends limiting saturated fat intake to no more than 7% of your total calories consumed each day since saturated fats raise both LDL and HDL (good) cholesterol levels in the body.
+The American Heart Association recommends that you consume a maximum of 7% of your total daily calories from saturated fat.
+This is because saturated fat can increase both LDL and HDL (good) cholesterol levels in the body.

 One large egg has about 213 milligrams of cholesterol, all of which is found in the yolk, with very little in the white.
-The American Heart Association recommends consuming no more than 300 milligrams of dietary cholesterol per day for healthy adults, which means you can only eat about 1 1/2 eggs per day if you’re following this guideline.
+The American Heart Association advises adults to limit their daily intake of dietary cholesterol to 300 milligrams.
+This means that, according to this guideline, you should eat no more than about 1 1/2 eggs per day.

 Eggs Raise HDL (The “Good”) Cholesterol.